Kinto/kinto/cliquet_docs/api/resource.rst

 It is possible to force the timestamp if the specified record has a ``last_modified`` attribute.

-The specified value will be ignored if it is less than the current collection timestamp.
+If the specified timestamp is in the past, the collection timestamp does not take the value of the created record but is bumped into the future as usual.

 HTTP Status Codes